Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Experiments

 \subsection{Case studies}

-We visualize some cases from the 4-shot setting.
-In Figure \ref{fig:lmv2-cases}, the models are with LayoutLMv2 as the backbone and we show an example from the FUNSD test set.
-We observe that compared to the ground-truth, the vanilla LayoutLMv2 makes some errors specifically when there are a sequence of tokens next to each other all with the \texttt{I-ANSWER} tag.
+We visualize several cases from the 4-shot setting.
+In Figure \ref{fig:lmv2-cases}, the models use LayoutLMv2 as backbone and we show an example from the FUNSD test set.
+We observe that compared to the ground-truth, the vanilla LayoutLMv2 makes errors specifically when there are a sequence of tokens next to each other all with the \texttt{I-ANSWER} tag.
 We see that both the approaches \MODELNearest and \MODELAngles are able to capture the continuous set of words in the form correctly.
 We believe that our graph based approach is able to capture the spatial relationship of these words and is thus able to get better predictions.
-Further, for this example, the \MODELAngles approach also captures the mislabeled \texttt{I-QUESTION} tags by \MODELNearest.
+Further, the \MODELAngles approach also captures the mislabeled \texttt{I-QUESTION} tags by \MODELNearest.
 We show another example in Figure \ref{fig:lmv3-cases} in which we use LayoutLMv3 as the backbone and show an example from the CORD test set.
 We see that compared to the ground truth, the vanilla LayoutLMv3 model misclassifies the \texttt{TOTAL-CHANGEPRICE} tag.
 We see that both the approaches \MODELNearest and \MODELAngles are able to classify that correctly.